-Overall, the usability of a robot vacuum does not get much easier than the Roomba i7+.
+Overall, the usability of a robot does not get much easier than the i7+.

 Is the Roomba i7+ a Good Value?

-The value of the Roomba i7+ robot vacuum is dependent on the user, in my opinion.
+The value of the Roomba i7+ is dependent on the user, in my opinion.

-This model is one of the priciest models on the market today, no doubt, but it also offers features that are unlike anything else that is available.
+This model is one of the priciest models on the market today, but it also offers features that are unlike anything else that is available.

-Both of these advanced features are impressive and not extremely common in the robot vacuum world, therefore adding to the i7+’s overall value.
-But, if these features are not necessarily important to you, it could be possible that the price is just too high for the value that the i7+ provides.
+Both of these advanced features are impressive and not common, adding to the i7+’s overall value.
+That said, if these features aren’t importan to you then the value will be decreased.

 The overall cleaning performance is an area where the Roomba i7+ is worth every penny, in my opinion.
-After testing this robot vacuum, we found that the i7+ was able to handle debris on all indoor floor types, with ease.
-It is objectively the best performing robot vacuum we have tested to date (see testing data here).
+After testing, we found that the i7+ was able to handle debris on all indoor floor types, with ease.
+It is objectively the best performing robots we have tested to date (see testing data here).

 Roomba i7 vs. i7+ Specifications

-Below you’ll find a complete comparison of important specifications on the Roomba i7+ as well as a quick comparison between what is different between the i7+ and standard i7.
+Below you’ll find a complete comparison of important specifications on the Roomba i7+.

 Check out the breakdown here: